-CINMENA Secretary Patrick David Harrigan is a comparative religious scholar, author-photographer, publisher, and supporter of the Yezidi cause.
+CINMENA Secretary Patrick Harrigan trained in comparative religion and Indology at the University of Michigan and UC-Berkeley as an advocate of Indigenous peoples and nations.
 He has lived for 25 years in the Indian subcontinent since 1970 and is conversant in German, Hindi-Urdu, Nepali, Tamil, and Sinhala.
 His undergraduate and master’s studies were in Asian languages and Religious Studies at the University of Michigan, followed by further post-graduate studies at the University of California-Berkeley and at the University of Madras.
+Since 2014 he has been serving as policy consultant to the Yezidi Nation.

 Patrick Harrigan is the author and publisher of numerous articles and websites that showcase the role of mythology in ancient religious beliefs and practices, especially concerning the pan-Indian war-god Skanda-Murugan and his multi-religious shrine in Kataragama, Sri Lanka.

-Patrick Harrigan has been serving the Provisional Government of Ezidikhan since October 29th, 2014 when he met on short notice with the Baba Sheikh Khurto Hajji Ismail in Washington DC.
-Since 2014 he has served as Secretary of the Yezidi Sanatana Dharma Society responsible for all CINMENA and Ezidikhan publications.
-Most recently he served as head of CINMENA’s Board of Editors.
+Patrick Harrigan has been serving the Provisional Government of Ezidikhan since October 29th, 2014 when he was requested to meet with the Baba Sheikh Khurto Hajji Ismail in Washington DC.
+Since 2014 he has served as Secretary of the Yezidi Sanatana Dharma Society responsible for CINMENA and Ezidikhan publications.
+He also serves as chief editor of CINMENA’s Board of Editors.

 - Cultural Survival Trust of Sri Lanka